et9719/stepldn-v2/README.md

 ## Introduction

 StepLDN is an e-commerce store created for customers looking to get a new pair of shoes.
 The users will be able to purchase shoes and shoe accessories on the website.
 This project will use the following languages and frameworks: Django, Python, HTML, CSS and JavaScript.
-In the project i will set up an authentication mechanism that allows you users to purchase the products.
-If the user id logged in as a site damin they will also be able to create new products, see those new products show for everyone, update existing products and delete a product all together giving them full CRUD functionality over the products on the site.
+In the project I will set up an authentication mechanism that allows you users to purchase the products.
+If the user id logged in as a site admin they will also be able to create new products, see those new products show for everyone, update existing products and delete a product all together giving them full CRUD functionality over the products on the site.

 <img src="media/readme_media/amiresponsive.png" alt="Live website image">